hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/client-generation.jpg "Generating Python SDK using OpenAPI generator")

-The generated client library can be used in the local system or else it can be uploaded to a Github library and can be made available for others to use.
-The Github repository of a sample Python client library looks like this:
+The generated client library can be used in the local system or else it can be uploaded to a GitHub library and can be made available for others to use.
+The GitHub repository of a sample Python client library looks like this:

 ![](/img/repo.jpg "GitHub repository of Python Client library generated using OpenAPI generator")

-The client library comes with teh following:
+The client library comes with the following:

 * Source code making API calls
 * Documentation